-Figure 246 Set HDD Property
+Figure 235 Set HDD Property

 - 3. Set the HDD property to R/W, Read-only, or Redundancy. - 4.
 Click the OK button to save the settings and exit the interface. - 5.
-In the HDD Information menu, the HDD property will be displayed in the list.

-NOTE: At least two hard disks must be installed in your NVR when you want to set an HDD to Redundancy, and one HDD with R/W property.
+In the HDD Information menu, the HDD property will be displayed in the list. - NOTE: At least two hard disks must be installed in the NVR to set an HDD to Redundancy, with one HDD with R/W property.

-13.5 Configuring Quota Mode
+14.5 Configuring Quota Mode